 Sometimes, all you need is good old fashioned common sense when trying to weed out fakes.

 In the days of the internet, people are quickly able to do their own research to determine if a card they might have is valuable.
 These days, a non-collector can quickly be educated with the click of a mouse.
 In other words, if someone really discovers a large collection of old, valuable cards, what are the chances they’ll suddenly end up on eBay with a starting bid of $.99?

 Does that sort of thing happen?
 Sure it does.
 Just recently, a seller found an ultra rare Ty Cobb card and put it on eBay.
 Despite a lot of skepticism, the card turned out to be 100% legit and is now headed to auction.
 But again, stuff like that is few and far between.
 For every one of those stories, there are hundreds of examples of sellers moving items with ‘unknown authenticity’ that turn out to be garbage.

 It may be kind of annoying to miss out on the potential score of a lifetime.
 But throwing hundreds or thousands of dollars away at a forgery can be a painful experience.
 If uncertain on a card or collection, it might be best to pump the brakes and try to learn more first.
 Contact the seller and speak to him/her by phone if you can.
 Study their selling history.
 Do as much due diligence as you can before jumping in, even realizing that you might miss out on an item.

 That extends, of course, beyond physical protection of the cards.
 Third party graders judge cards for authenticity and generally offer a good bit of expertise.
-That’s not to suggest that they’re perfect by any means.
+That’s not to suggest that they’re perfect by any means, as we’ve seen.
 But when buying high-dollar cards, it’s always great to have another opinion on a card’s authenticity and that is what they can offer in addition to a technical grade.